 Bavaria, Germany has many majestic medieval castles.
 Unfortunately we have only been able to visit five of them.
 I love old castles.
 The older they are the more interesting they are for me.
 I love learning their history because a castle has the entire history of a town or even an entire region concentrated in one place.
 Behind a castle’s wall lots of people found refuge and shelter during times of war and found joy and entertainment during times of peace.
 All this tumultuous life is many times captured inside a castle’s museum.
 Read on about five beautiful castles in Bavaria, Germany.

-Arguably the most famous castle in the world is Neuschwanstein Castle in Bavaria, Germany.
-It is built on a tall hilltop at the foot of the Alps, in the small village of Hohenschwangau near the town of Fussen in Bavaria Germany.
+Arguably, the most famous castle in the world is Neuschwanstein Castle in Bavaria, Germany.
+It is also the most beautiful of the castles in Bavaria.
+It sits on a tall hilltop at the foot of the Alps.
+Neuschwanstein Castle comes at the end of the picturesque Romantic Road in the small village of Hohenschwangau near the town of Fussen.
 There are pictures everywhere on the internet, but when you get there and see the castle from the bottom of the hill, it does really look like a fairy tale.
 You expect to see knights on their horses coming down the hill in their shining armor.
 Once you see it you stop wondering why Walt Disney used this castle as the inspiration behind Cinderella’s castle.

 If you are planning a trip to this beautiful are you can find budget hotels in the Schwangau region.
 We stayed at the inexpensive Alpengasthof Geiselstein in the nearby village of Halblech, only 10 minutes from the castles.

-Dating from the fourteen century and built initially as a fortress, Hohenschwangau (which means High Schwangau) is the childhood residence of King Ludwig, the builder of Neuschwanstein Castle on the nearby hill.
+Dating from the fourteen century Hohenschwangau (which means High Schwangau) was built initially as a fortress.
+It was the childhood residence of King Ludwig, the builder of Neuschwanstein Castle on the nearby hill.

 Hohenschwangau Castle overlooks the pristine Alpsee lake and it provides an unbelievable panorama of the surrounding mountains and hillsides.

-Linderhof is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one which he lived to see completed.
+Coming third of the castles in Bavaria, Linderhof is the smallest of the three palaces built by King Ludwig II and the only one which he lived to see completed.
 Built as a smaller version of Palais de Versailles near Paris, Linderhof is situated in absolutely stunning natural setting and is just a delight to visit and stroll through its gardens.

-Linderhof Castle, Germany – The lake and fountain in front of the palace
+The lake and fountain in front of Linderhof Castle

-Linderhof Castle is also very mysterious with the eerie artificial cave that was built just for Ludwig.
+Ludwig has brought lots of mystery to Linderhof Castle by building a very secretive and eerie artificial cave just for himself.
 Also called Venus Grotto, the cave houses a large scale scene from Wagner’s Tannhauser opera.
 It features an artificial waterfall and spotlights with changing colors which were an amazing technological achievement for those times.

-We came to Linderhof in the afternoon after visiting Neuschvanstein Castle and we arrived in the middle of a huge downpour.
-It takes about 30 minutes of beautiful driving from the Scwangau area through Austria and to Linderhof.
+We came to Linderhof during a massive downpour after visiting Neuschvanstein Castle in the morning.
+The drive from Neuschvanstein to Linderhof takes about 30 minutes through Austria and back into Germany.
 If you start early in the morning and you plan well you can see all three castles in one day.

 If you are looking to stay in the area you can find great places to stay near Linderhof Castle.

-Harburg, Germany – Harburg Castle is a large medieval fortress dating from around 1150.
-Unlike many of Germany’s castles which have been damaged during World War 2, Harburg Castle has remained intact over the centuries.
+Harburg Castle is a large medieval fortress dating from around 1150.
+Unlike many of Germany’s castles which have been damaged during World War 2, this castle has remained intact over the centuries.

 We came to Harburg driving the picturesque Romantic Road from Rothenburg and Dinklesbuhl.
 Harburg Castle appears after a bend in the road and it provides a gorgeous view right from the road.